The Pros and Cons of Freelance Web Development

 3. Control Over Income

 Freelance web developers have the potential to earn more than their salaried counterparts, especially as they gain experience and establish a strong reputation.
 Freelancers set their rates based on the complexity of the project, the timeframe, and their level of expertise.
+Leveraging platforms such as GitHub for version control and showcasing code can attract higher‑paying clients.
 With the right strategy, networking, and client management, freelancers can significantly increase their income.

 4. Direct Client Interaction

 Freelancers often work directly with their clients, which can be more satisfying than working through layers of management in a traditional employment setting.
-Direct interaction allows for clearer communication, more meaningful feedback, and stronger relationships, which can lead to repeat business and referrals.
+Direct interaction allows for clearer communication, more meaningful feedback, and stronger relationships.
+Tools like Zoom and Slack make virtual meetings and real‑time collaboration seamless, fostering repeat business and referrals.

 Cons of Freelance Web Development